 The Society plans to maintain its general profile of activities and strategies in line with its objectives and will consider any new initiatives within the context of volatile financial markets that affect the value of reserves and uncertainty over funding for university library collections, which is the main source of publishing income.
-The Society's current publishing contract with Wiley will end in December 2022.
-The Society has set up a sub-committee to receive tenders, review financial proposals, and conduct negotiations for a new publishing agreement for the Economic History Review.
-As previously advised, the implications of the support by UK academic funding agencies for Open Access for academic publishing are likely to have an impact on future revenues.
-As previously reported, trustees agreed to raise the value of individual postdoctoral fellowships to bring them more in line with those offered by other funders (e.g. RCUK, Past & Present).
-Because of the financial implications of this change, the Society may offer fewer fellowships in the future depending on financial circumstances.
-As reported in 2021, in line with the RCUK response to the pandemic crisis the Society offered to fund an extension of their fellowships for a further three months; the costs appear in this year's accounts.
+The Society has renewed its publishing contract with Wiley, following an invitation to tender; no other publishers submitted a tender, citing uncertainties around income stream due to Open Access.
+As previously advised, the implications of the support by UK academic funding agencies for Open Access for academic publishing will have an impact on future revenues.
 The trustees have again approved the proposal that the Society should fully fund a residential training course for postgraduates in economic and/or social history, to be held at the University of Warwick.
-Future annual conferences are planned for the University of Warwick (2023), and other venues are being reviewed for future years.
+Future annual conferences are planned for Northumbria University, and other venues are being reviewed for future years.
 The Society will continue to develop its social media strategy.
-Efforts will continue to be made to engage more actively with the membership, in particular, via the new website.
+Efforts will continue to be made to engage more actively with the membership, in particular, via the website.
 The annual review of patterns of expenditure will be undertaken to ensure that the Society is making the most effective use of its resources in pursuit of its objectives, especially for promoting the study of economic and social history.
-The trustees continue to develop the accessioning, storage, and preservation processes for the Society's archive with the LSE, however, as previously reported, no additional material will be accepted pending completion of the LSE's review to determine priorities for future collecting and development.
+The trustees continue to develop the accessioning, storage, and preservation processes for the Society's archive with the LSE, and additional material will be despatched to the archive during the latter half of 2023.